magneticio/vamp.io/content/resources/run vamp/vamp-binaries.md

 Documentation can be found on the project page ([github.com/magneticio - Vamp gateway agent](https://github.com/magneticio/vamp-gateway-agent)).

 {{< note title="Note!" >}}
-VGA instances may have different command line parameters (e.g. Logstash URLs), but always have a common HAProxy configuration read from the KV store.
+All HAProxy instances will always be configured with the same configuration.
-This means all HAProxy instances will always be configured with the same configuration.
+_VGA instances may have different command line parameters (e.g. Logstash URLs), but always have a common HAProxy configuration read from the KV store._
 {{< /note >}}

-{{< tip  >}}
+{{< tip title="Find out more" >}}
-Check the example of command line arguments in the `[program:VampGatewayAgent]` section ([github.com/magneticio - Vamp docker supervisord.conf](https://github.com/magneticio/vamp-docker/blob/master/quick-start-marathon/supervisord.conf)).
+* Example command line arguments: [github.com/magneticio - supervisord.conf: program:VampGatewayAgent](https://github.com/magneticio/vamp-docker/blob/master/quick-start-marathon/supervisord.conf)
 {{< /tip >}}